Rental Yield Gotchas: New Zealand & Australia Property Returns

 - Net yield is typically 40–50% lower than gross

-- NZ has no stamp duty but has Healthy Homes costs; AU has stamp duty but no equivalent compliance bill
+- New Zealand has no stamp duty but has Healthy Homes costs; Australia has stamp duty but no equivalent compliance bill

 - Cash-on-cash return — the most honest metric — is often negative in the early years